 At WYD, the Church puts its trust in the young.
-WYD pilgrims need to be trusted to "leave a mark on history," as Pope Francis said at the final gathering in Kraków.
-He challenged young people to courageously "set out on new and uncharted paths.
-To blaze trails that open up new horizons capable of spreading joy.
-He theme of WYD 2019 is "I am the servant of the Lord.
-May it be done to me according to your word.
-Leaders can prepare pilgrims to be more sensitive to the voice of the Lord in their lives by encouraging them to remain close to the Sacraments, providing them resources for vocational discernment, and creating communities from which they can draw strength and courage.
+WYD pilgrims need to be trusted to "leave a mark on history," as Pope Francis said at the final gathering in Kraków.21 He challenged young people to courageously "set out on new and uncharted paths.
+To blaze trails that open up new horizons capable of spreading joy."22 The theme of WYD 2023 is "Mary arose and went with haste."23 Leaders can prepare pilgrims to be more sensitive to the voice of the Lord in their lives by encouraging them to remain close to the Sacraments, providing them resources for vocational discernment, and creating